The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 What is Instasmile?

-They are a type of product that fits over and around your existing teeth.
+They are made of a thin layer of tooth coloured resin that fits over and around your existing teeth.

-In most instances, the snap on veneer is used to improve the cosmetic look of your teeth.
-This might be to give the appearance of being straighter and whiter.
+They change the appearance of your teeth.
+Their aim is to give the appearance of being straighter and whiter.

 Unlike real dental veneers, these snap on alternatives can be fitted and removed as and when you like.